Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier, Carrier-Phonon, and Phonon-Phonon Scattering: Methods

-Electronic densities are computed on $\Gamma$-centered Monkhorst–Pack \cite{Monkhorst1976} $\vb{k}$-grids of $18 \times 18 \times 1$ for h-BN and $14 \times 14 \times 1$ for MoS$_2$.
-Force constants, electron–phonon couplings, and oscillator-strength matrices are obtained on $\Gamma$-centered $\vb{k}$- and $\vb{q}$-grids of $12 \times 12 \times 1$ and $8 \times 8 \times 1$ for h-BN and MoS$_2$, respectively.
+Electronic densities are computed on $\Gamma$-centered Monkhorst-Pack \cite{Monkhorst1976} $\vb{k}$-grids of $18 \times 18 \times 1$ for h-BN and $14 \times 14 \times 1$ for MoS$_2$.
+Force constants, electron-phonon couplings, and oscillator-strength matrices are obtained on $\Gamma$-centered $\vb{k}$- and $\vb{q}$-grids of $12 \times 12 \times 1$ and $8 \times 8 \times 1$ for h-BN and MoS$_2$, respectively.
 The variation of the KS potential and density is evaluated on a shifted $36 \times 36 \times 1$ $\vb{k}$-grid.
-The long-range polar contribution to the deformation potential, arising from the macroscopic field of Born effective charges, is removed following Refs.~\cite{Sohier2016, Sio2022}.
+The long-range polar contribution to the deformation potential, arising from the macroscopic field of Born effective charges, is removed following Refs.~\cite{Sohier2016, Sio2022,Sjakste_2015}.

 Maximally localized Wannier functions are computed with \textsc{Wannier90} \cite{Pizzi2020}, yielding 9 (22) Wannierized bands from 11 (34) KS bands for h-BN (MoS$_2$) via disentanglement \cite{Marzari2012}.